Dress Code for Parents and all those attending the school site

-- All women must wear skirts of knee length (or 2” above is acceptable).
+- All women must wear skirts of knee length (a maximum of 2” above is acceptable

-- Short sleeves may be worn, ensuring underarms are covered, no cap sleeves.
+- Short sleeves may be worn by women, ensuring underarms are covered, and no cap sleeves

-- Low neck lines may not be worn, either in front or back of garment.
-Ensure it is not lower than 4 fingers from the collar bone.
+- Ensure it is not lower than 4 fingers from the collar bone.

 We expect the father of a child at NRPS to attend Shabbat Services at a Synagogue, and to attend regular Shiurim.

 KASHRUT – Separation of milk and meat Following a Kashrut Authority.

 When entertaining school children, please ensure Chalav Yisroel is used.

 Au Pairs may wear trousers, however, they may not wear :